StephanDreyer05/chronolio/AWS-S3-SETUP.md

    - AWS SDK will not be part of the build process
    - If AWS SDK successfully loads at runtime and credentials are valid, S3 will be used
    - If AWS SDK fails to load or credentials are invalid, the system will fall back to server-side storage

+## Troubleshooting Build Errors

+If you encounter build errors related to AWS SDK:

+1. **Vite/Rollup Warnings**: If you see warnings about unresolved imports:
+   - Check that vite.config.ts has the correct external configuration
+   - Ensure s3Service.ts is using the `/* @vite-ignore */` comment in dynamic imports

+2. **Package.json Issues**: If npm ci fails with missing dependencies:
+   - Verify AWS SDK packages are NOT in package.json for production builds
+   - Use the update-package-deps.js script only for local development

+3. **Runtime Errors**: If S3 uploads fail at runtime:
+   - Check browser console for error messages from the fallback system
+   - Verify your AWS credentials are correctly set in Vercel environment variables

 ## How the Fallback System Works